 If your dishwasher's lights are blinking oddly, it's probably trying to tell you something is wrong.
-In fact, blinking red lights are how KitchenAid dishwashers convey error messages.
-Fortunately, it's not hard to interpret these codes.
-You'll just need to count the number of blinks, then look up the corresponding code to determine the specific problem.
+Blinking red lights are how KitchenAid dishwashers convey error messages.
+Fortunately, it's not hard to interpret these codes — you'll just need to count the number of blinks, then look up the corresponding code to determine the specific problem.

 The pattern indicates the error code by first flashing a function code, followed by a two-second pause, then a code specifying the problem.
 After a five-second pause, the sequence repeats.